jokull/awesome-reykjavik/docs/guides/drivers-license.md

 # Driver’s license

-If you have a driving licence from an EEA country you can drive in Iceland using your foriegn licence for the first 6 months.
+If you have a driving licence from an EEA country you can drive in Iceland using your foreign licence for the first 6 months.
 It's a good idea to trade in your driver's licence for an Icelandic one as soon as possible.
 This will likely be your main physical Icelandic ID.